bitofbinary/bitofbinary/content/2023-01-02-year-ahead.md

 ## Learning

 I start many courses online and most of them lay unfinished.
-However, in 2022, I finished a course on digital photography on LinkedIn Learning and last Black Friday sale, I bought the Ruby and Ruby on Rails course from Pragmatic Stuido which I'm going through and having fun going through it.
+However, in 2022, I finished a course on digital photography on LinkedIn Learning and last Black Friday sale, I bought the Ruby and Ruby on Rails course from Pragmatic Studio which I'm going through and having fun going through it.

 I have always enjoyed writing Ruby code but somehow I have never pursued a job writing Ruby.
 I plan to change this and find a contract where I work on Ruby on Rails.
-I don't understand why some poeple find it RoR hard, to me it makes total sense.
+I don't understand why some people find it RoR hard, to me it makes total sense.
 I am at a point where I find RoR and Django to be the most complete and sensible frameworks to write web applications or APIs.

 The learning in this area shall continue as long as it remains fun.